AriFordsham/GHCWiki/polymorphic-kinds.md

 ### Option 3: Completely implicit quantified kind variables

+In any type signature, find all the free kind variables; bring them into scope; kind-check the type signature; fix the sorts of the kind variables.
+Entirely local to an explicit, user-written type signature.

 ```
 f:: forall (m :: k ->*)(a :: k). m a ->Int
 ```